 When using Excel, we often display numbers as decimals.
 However, that is not necessarily the best way for users to read the information; fractions can be a better option.
 We could enter fractions as text, but then we can’t use them in calculations.
-So, in this post, we’ll look at the best way to use fractions in Excel.
+So, in this post, we’ll look at how to display fractions in Excel.

-Let’s start with a brief recap about fractions as it will help us understand what Excel is trying to do.
+Let’s start with a brief recap about fractions, as it will help us understand what Excel is doing.

-Fractions are a way of presenting a value as the number of sections of a whole.
+Fractions present a value as the number of equal parts of a whole.
 For example, 3/4 is a fraction where a whole is 4 parts, and our value is declared as being 3 of those parts.

 There are different types of fractions: